putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 This was going to be a tough mission, the squad leader could tell.
 He preferred a straight fight to all this sneaking around.
 The sleeping rough, the unfamiliar terrain, the stealth — these were all somehow much more daunting.
 It required a kind of discipline that his troops were trained, but not practiced, in.

 He sat in the dark.
 As always, he was thinking about the mission.
 Had he made any errors that might give them away to the enemy?
 What's their next move?
 The next hour, The next day.
 But he was having trouble with focus.
 His mind returned again and again to the incident with the lieutenant.
 Grabbing an officer's blaster ...
-His had still felt the burns from the muzzle.
+His hand still felt the burns from the muzzle.

-But he did it knowing the consequences of rash acts by anyone in the squad -- even a lieutenant, firing seemingly at random.
-He’d learned a lesson years ago while trying to recover some missing droids.
+But he did it knowing the consequences of rash acts by anyone in the squad -- even a lieutenant -- firing without discipline.
+He’d learned that lesson years ago while trying to recover some missing droids.
 He saw an eager young squad leader order fire on a pair of homesteaders.
 They'd been petulant, sure.
-Even as he stood there, watching acrid smoke billowing from the homesteader's house, their burned skeletons near the doorway, he realized that the mission had failed -- get the droids.
+Even as he stood there, watching acrid smoke billowing from the homesteader's house, their burned skeletons near the doorway, he realized that the mission had failed.
+I was *the droids*.
 Deciding not to fire could be more important than knowing when to fire.

+Still, a thought was in his head, and he could not clear it out.
+It pushed everything else aside.
+Something *was* out there.

 The squad leader approached the lieutenant and stood at attention.
 The lieutenant did not acknowledge or even rise from his seated position.
 A blanket was wrapped around his upper body.
 The pure white of his boots and legs was flecked with mud and bits of forest debris.
 He was staring upward at the Death Star, a faint glow in the sky among the golden hues of the fast-fading light, looking more like a moon than a space station.
 He did not break his gaze.